zhuminjie/OpenSeesPyDoc/src/eleload.rst

    ``Wy`` |float|             mag of uniformily distributed ref load acting in local y
 	                      direction of element
    ``Wz`` |float|             mag of uniformily distributed ref load acting in local z
-	                      direction of element. (only for 3D, but required for 3D) ``Px`` |float|             mag of ref point load acting in direction along member length. (optional)
+	                      direction of element. (required only for 3D) ``Px`` |float|             mag of ref point load acting in direction along member length. (optional)
    ``Py`` |float|             mag of ref point load acting in local y direction of element ``Pz`` |float|             mag of ref point load acting in local z direction of
-	                      element. (only for 3D, but required for 3D) ``xL`` |float|             location of point load relative to node I, prescribed as fraction of element length ``tempPts`` |listf|        temperature points:
+	                      element. (required only for 3D) ``xL`` |float|             location of point load relative to node I, prescribed as fraction of element length ``tempPts`` |listf|        temperature points: